-As inclusion support costs and exceptional costs cannot be included in the initial budget at application stage due to their ad-hoc nature, the beneficiary may request through amendment additional grant support once the participants with fewer opportunities have been selected.
+As inclusion support costs and exceptional costs cannot be included in the initial budget at application stage due to their ad-hoc nature, the beneficiary may request through amendment additional grant support once the participants with fewer opportunities or higher travel costs have been selected.
 Such inclusion support may be provided by the National Agency for participants with fewer opportunities and their organisation or in the case of exceptional costs as specified in Annex 2 and Annex 3.